stevencorrea/mastering-github-students-project/git-add.md

 ## Overview

-The `git add` command is used to prepare files to be added to the Git repository.
+The `git add` command is used to mark which file changes in a Git repository need to be recorded permanently.
+A Git repo has a local database that stores all recorded changes made to the files within the repo.
+The `git add` command is the first stage in permanently recording any file changes to this database.

 ## Description

 When a file has been added or changed, the process of updating the repository is as follows: